firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-54/2018-04-03-on-good-friday-the-raven-washes-its-young.md

 published: true
 ---

->“On Good Friday the raven washes its young,<br  />
-as this world curses me with frogs and snaketongue;<br  />
+>“On Good Friday the raven washes its young, as this world curses me with frogs and snaketongue;<br  />
 so this world should tell me face to face,<br  />
 who have I wronged in my life in this place.”